Barred owl: Dietary biology

 Barred owls are opportunistic predators of the woodlands.
 Like the tawny owl, the barred owl usually hunts from a perch.
 During hunting efforts, they glide briefly from perch to perch until prey is detected.
 The barred owl has incredibly large eyes that capture as much light as possible, allowing for better night vision.
 Attacks may be carried out merely 6 to 10 m away from the prey due to the effectiveness of the silencing wing feathers.
 The barred owl, especially compared to the predominantly arboreal prey of the spotted owl, usually prefers to target small animals that are terrestrial.
 However, barred owls will also flush and capture night-roosting birds, and capture bats on the wing as well.
 Daytime hunting has been reported several times, although peak hunting time is typically shortly after sunset.
-Although they usually hunt within woodlands, they not infrequently hunt in open terrain, more typical of the hunting areas of a bird like the long-eared owl.
+Although they usually hunt within woodlands, they also occasionally hunt in open terrain, more typical of the hunting areas of a bird like the long-eared owl.
 Cases of snow-plunging have been verified for barred owls, allowing them to capture prey like voles in subnivean zones that they use as hidden snow tunnels during winter, a hunting method once thought particular to great grey owls.
 While hunting squirrels in the Foothill Model Forest of Alberta, barred owls were seen to make several passes before succeeding.
 Hunting on the ground is usually done to obtain foods such as invertebrates or amphibians.
-These owls may wade into water to capture fish and may do an unusual amount of aquatic, for any Strix species or North American owl, foraging via wading into shallows.
+These owls may wade into shallow water to capture fish and may do an unusual amount of aquatic foraging, as compared to any Strix species or North American owl.

 Due to its relatively modest foot size, it does not usually take particularly large prey.
 However, owls in general have proportionately larger feet and more powerful grips than similarly sized diurnal raptors, while the physiology of the daytime raptors differs.
 While the mechanism of the killing feet overlap, owls kill mainly with constriction and sacrifice velocity with their physiology while diurnal raptors have higher velocity and kill mainly by trauma inflicted by their enlarged talons.
 A majority of prey of barred owls is eaten outright but, with large prey, the barred owl may eat the head first and then return to consume the remainder of the body.
 Cases of owls of any variety scavenging on carrion are generally rare, but at least three instances of carrion-feeding by barred owls have been observed, more recently eating deer and squirrel roadkills on a remote camera in North Carolina.
 The pellet of the barred owl averages about 3.5 cm in diameter and 7.2 cm in length.